 In this post, we reveal the three best recipes for the Irish Moscow Mule, one of the greatest variations of the classic Moscow Mule.
 We also explain the origin of the Irish Mule, dissect its unique flavor, and equip you with everything you need to impress your friends with some amazing cocktails.
 Let's dive in!

 Whiskey is a beautiful thing.
-It's the foundation for a number of the most popular cocktails of all time: the Old Fashioned, Manhattan, Sazerac, Hot Toddy, Whiskey Sour, Rob Roy, Rusty Nail and Irish Coffee (to name a few).
+It's the foundation for a number of the most popular cocktails of all time: the Old Fashioned, Manhattan, Sazerac, Hot Toddy, Whiskey Sour (check out this recipe from Mae's Menu), Rob Roy, Rusty Nail and Irish Coffee (to name a few).